 Like the Nest Bedding Latex Mattress, the Hybrid Latex Mattress is offered in two versions: (1) certified organic and (2) all-natural.
 It also comes in multiple firmness levels per version.
 They make a Plush, Soft, Medium, and Firm model, which means all sleeper types should be just fine with this bed.

 It also happens to be a highly durable mattress (backed by a lifetime warranty).
 The combination of pocketed coils and latex foam make for a resilient, supportive, responsive mattress.

-Zenhaven is a flippable latex mattress that has a Soft and Firm side, although we’d actually rate them as medium-firm and firm, respectively.
+Zenhaven is a flippable foam mattress that has a Soft and Firm side, although we’d actually rate them as medium-firm and firm, respectively.
 It’s made by Saatva, which is a brand recognized for its eco-friendly practices and use of quality materials.

 The bed is bouncy and responsive and sleeps cooler than its memory foam or poly foam counterparts.
 The natural latex makes this mattress antimicrobial and hypoallergenic.
 Plus, the organic cotton cover is soft and has a nice, earthy smell.